stormchaserroleplaying/stormchaserRPG/Skills/History/index.md

 ---

 # History
-Your history check measures your ability to recall lore about historical events, legendary people, ancient kingdoms, past disputes, recent wars, and lost civilizations.
+History is an **Intelligence**-based skill that measures your ability to recall lore about historical events, legendary people, ancient kingdoms, past disputes, recent wars, and lost civilizations.

 ## Subskills